erwald/blog/posts/interview-with-lucia-coulter-lead-exposure-effective-altruism-progress-in-malawi.md

 LUCIA: One risk is that progress could stall in Malawi and we don't reach the point of actually having reduced lead paint on the market within the next couple years.
 This could happen if the government or industry stops engaging with us and prioritising enforcement and compliance.
 So far engagement has been good and if momentum does slow there are other approaches to try like increasing pressure through the media and public.
 Another uncertainty is the extent to which our progress in Malawi is replicable in other countries.
 We'll be able to get a better sense of that over the next year as we continue work in our other target countries.

-ERICH: Though you focus on lead paint right now, I assume you would be open to other ways of reducing lead exposure too, if they are effective.
+ERICH: Though you focus on lead paint right now, I assume you'd be open to other ways of reducing lead exposure too, if they are effective.
 What other interventions do you think might be impactful beyond eliminating lead in paint?

 LUCIA: This is a big open question of ours because there is such limited evidence about the importance of different sources of lead exposure in low- and middle-income countries.